COMPREHENSIVE FEMALE PROFILES I (SALIVA & BLOOD SPOT)

 Comprehensive Female Profiles I (Saliva & Blood Spot)

-- Tests for 12 Essential Hormones: Saliva Estradiol (E2), Progesterone (Pg), Testosterone (T), DHEA-S (DS), Cortisol ( Cx4- Morning, Afternoon, Evening and bed time) Blood Spot: Thyroid Stimulating Hormone (TSH), Free Triiodothyronine (fT3), Free Thryoxine (fT4), Thyroid Peroxidase Antibody (TPO) in Women.
+- Tests for 12 Essential Hormones including: Estradiol (E2), Progesterone (Pg), Testosterone (T), DHEA-S (DS), Cortisol ( Cx4- Morning, Afternoon, Evening and bed time) in saliva and Thyroid Stimulating Hormone (TSH), Free Triiodothyronine (fT3), Free Thryoxine (fT4), Thyroid Peroxidase Antibody (TPO) in blood spot in Women.

 Hormones are chemical messengers in the body that travel the bloodstream to the organs and tissues.
 Having too much or too little of a particular hormone in the body can cause hormonal imbalance.